VitalyAstro/autophotometer/README.md

 Running the program is done using the terminal.
 It can be called from any directory using the command (if the program installed using pip):

-    AutoPhotometer [images]
+    AutoPhotometer [options] [images]

 The argument "images" can contain up to two FITS files, depending on which mode you want to use.
 The program finds the used filter bands from the fits headers, and will give an error if a filter is unsupported.
 The fits header must contain keywords that describe the coordinate system, coordinate system reference pixels, and other keywords for SCAMP to be able to process them.

+**Note that before measurements, the FITS-file must be astrometric calibrated and, preferably, cleaned for cosmic ray features.**
-AutoPhotometer can remove cosmic ray features and perform the coordinate correction (see Help for the  flags).
+AutoPhotometer can remove cosmic features and perform the coordinate correction (see Help for the flags).
 Because these operations modify the fits files, the program can create a backup of the original file if necessary.

 Then the program shows two histograms.
 The first histogram shows all the FWHM values of the detections in arcseconds.
 In the second histogram only the detections within a threshold are kept.
 This is done to exclude detections with too big or small FWHM, which might be galaxies, clusters, cosmic rays, or other non-star objects.
 The detections that are left are most likely stars.